What happened on Love Island last night? Everything you need to know

 Issues are already beginning to get tense within the villa, after the arrival of twins Eve and Jess ruffled feathers.

-Shaughna introduced to the opposite ladies she was “fine” – however admitted within the Seaside Hut she was “s**tting herself” on the prospect of shedding Callum.
+Shaughna introduced to the opposite ladies she was “fine” – however admitted within the Seashore Hut she was “s**tting herself” on the prospect of dropping Callum.

-And it appears she was proper to be nervous with the twins marking Callum, Mike and Connor as their sort.
+And it appears she was proper to be nervous with the twins marking Callum, Mike and Connor as their kind.

 Day 1

-Paige, Siannise, Shaughna, Leanne and Sophie have been the primary ladies to enter the villa, with new host Laura Whitmore welcoming them to their new digs.
+Paige, Siannise, Shaughna, Leanne and Sophie had been the primary ladies to enter the villa, with new host Laura Whitmore welcoming them to their new digs.

-The (considerably awkward) coupling up ceremony noticed our very first of the sequence.
+The (considerably awkward) coupling up ceremony noticed our very first of the collection.

 After no-one stepped ahead, Nas selected to couple up with Siannise.